-Three full-time Undocu · Immigrant · Dream Center Specialist positions have been requested in order to provide sufficient staffing/coverage for the UIDC offices at the Santa Rosa campus, SRJC Rosaland, and the Petaluma campus, and provide direct student ambassador supervision at both centers.
+Ideally, three full-time UIDC Specialist positions would provide sufficient staffing/coverage for the UIDC offices at the Santa Rosa campus, SRJC Roseland, and the Petaluma campus, and provide direct student ambassador supervision at both centers.
 Currently only one center can be open at a time due to having only one staff member.